jlopep09/SegInfo-CodificacionBase10/README.md

  1- Assigning the message m to a sub-interval I contained between [0, 1).
  2- Providing the shortest decimal representation of a number within interval I.

+Take into account that im using Oracle OpenJDK 21.0.1 to run this project.